CSC142-WCU/csc142/_episodes/02-intro-to-classes-2.md

 <script src="https://gist.github.com/linhbngo/d4dcf56c9d764b7f444e1452fcddc045.js?file=CellPhoneOneMain.java"></script>

 A **constructor** is a special method that is called when an object of a class is created/instantiated.
-The constructor contains codes that help initilizing the object's attributes.
+The constructor contains codes that help initializing the object's attributes.

 # Example